writepython/slate/source/index.html.md

 }
 ```

-This endpoint retrieves valuation history.
+This endpoint retrieves valuation history of a single property.

 ### HTTP Request